 What type of rash is caused by stress?

 Hives, or urticaria, is a type of skin rash that can be triggered by stress.
 It’s quite a distinctive type of rash that causes:

 - Itching, stinging and burning

 The raised, itchy patches of skin (sometimes referred to as “weals”) are often one or two centimetres in diameter.
-However, sometimes they can join together to form larger raised areas.

 Why does stress cause hives?

 Hives can develop when the immune system releases histamine and other chemicals in response to a “threat” to your body.
 Sometimes this “threat” might be genuine, like an infection.
 However, sometimes your immune system releases histamine in response to something completely harmless.

 Lots of things can trigger this kind of response from your immune system, including certain foods, cold weather and contact with specific materials and substances.
 According to the NHS, another trigger is the skin becoming very hot and sweaty, which can be caused by exercise, eating spicy foods or experiencing stress.

 There’s not always a need to treat hives, as they often pass quite quickly – in fact, the British Association of Dermatologists advises that hives brought on by sweating tend to pass within one hour.